Hitlers Bombe: Follow-up research

 In February 2006, full tests on the soil at the proposed test site were released by the Physikalisch-Technische Bundesanstalt (PTB), revealing no abnormal background levels of radiation after taking into account the already elevated background levels as a result of the Chernobyl accident in 1986.
 The PTB release emphasized that while it could not necessarily rule out a German test conclusively, that soil analysis of that site revealed absolutely no evidence of it.

-Criticism

-Karlsch has been criticized for displaying "a catastrophic lack of understanding of physics" by physicist Michael Schaaf, who is himself the author of an earlier book about Nazi atomic research, while Karlsch himself has acknowledged that he lacked absolute proof for the claims made in his book.
+Further nuclear physics research has found that the mechanisms detailed for how this bomb may have functioned are not capable of producing the described result.
+Additionally, historical analysis has found no evidence that enriched uranium was produced in the quantities necessary to conduct any of these hypothesised experiments.

+Reception

+Writing in Berliner Zeitung, physicist Michael Schaaf, another author on the same subject, recognized the historical value of Hitlers Bombe but criticized the work for "a catastrophic lack of understanding of physics".